pusher/websockets-from-scratch-tutorial/README.md

 ## What's Missing?

-As I mentioned earlier, there's a lot more one can improve and add to make it a fully-functional websocket server - not to mention making it able to handle thousands of concurrent connections.
-From experience, we've found that developers who implement their own scalable websocket solutions have found it tricky to maintain and debug.
+As I mentioned earlier, there's a lot more one can improve and add to make it a fully-functional WebSocket server - not to mention making it able to handle thousands of concurrent connections.
+From experience, we've found that developers who implement their own scalable WebSocket solutions have found it tricky to maintain and debug.
 Thus Pusher's appeal to those for whom realtime is core to their application; we essentially host, maintain and scale these servers for you, and provide an easy-to-use API to interact with them so you can focus on the rest of your application.
 Hopefully this post has showed you a bit about what goes on underneath.